 My research is primarily focused on the fundamental and applied aspects of benthic invertebrate ecology.
 While my studies are centered on echinoderms (particularly sea cucumbers and sea stars), I am also interested in cnidarians (corals), molluscs and crustaceans from tropical and cold waters, and from the deep sea.
-I especially like to combine laboratory and field experiments, and to mix investigations at the behavioural level with microscopic/molecular analyses and environmental assessments.
+I especially like to combine laboratory and field experiments, and to mix investigations at the behavioural level with microscopic/cellular/biochemical analyses and environmental assessments.
 My main areas of expertise include:

 - The chronobiology of reproduction with emphasis on the role of exogenous and endogenous factors and inter-individual chemical communication in the fine-tuning of gametogenesis and spawning;

 - Other aspects of the reproductive cycle: spawning, gamete dispersion, larval development, settlement cues, juvenile growth and ecology;